Category «News»

 State legislative updates re wildlife

-Bills CWF has testified on has tracked as session nears its conclusion May 7: Bill to create study of state trust lands and stewardship trust lands (HB 25-1332) was heard in the House Agriculture, Water & Natural Resources Committee on April 21.
+Bills CWF has testified on or has tracked this session — all have concluded as follows at session end: Bill to create study of state trust lands and stewardship trust lands (HB 25-1332) was heard in the House Agriculture, Water & Natural Resources Committee on April 21.
 CWF testified in support.
-The bill passed the Committee, amended, and moved …
+The bill has …

 Colorado’s Outdoors Strategy has been launched!